About Field Trips and Farm Visits

 If you would like to schedule a visit, please complete the Field Trip Application form.
 Please note that all youth visitors must have their parent or guardian complete a waiver before they arrive on the farm.

-Groups larger than 25 should contact the Coordinator at firstname.lastname@example.org to make special arrangements.
+Groups larger than 25 should contact the Farm Manager at firstname.lastname@example.org to make special arrangements.

 For Pre-K through 5th grade, there should be a minimum of one, and no more than two adults for every five students.